laserpants/impromptu-react-animated-header/README.md

 #### Full working example

-We create the menu component in `main.js`.
+In this example, we create the menu component in `main.js`.

 ```javascript
 var React     = require('react');